bspaans/python-mingus/doc/wiki/tutorialInstrumentModule.rst

 ﻿Tutorial 4 - Instruments
 ========================

-We have grouped Notes in !NoteContainers and !NoteContainers in Bars, but before we can add Bars to Tracks, we need an Instrument class.
+We have grouped Notes in NoteContainers and NoteContainers in Bars, but before we can add Bars to Tracks, we need an Instrument class.

-== Import the Instrument Class and Subclasses ==